 FOR IMMEDIATE RELEASE

-Opposition to the factory came from many corners, including the Perth Federation of Agriculture, First Nations communities, voices of labour, environmental groups and individual citizens.
+Opposition came from many corners, including the Perth Federation of Agriculture, First Nations communities, voices of labour, environmental groups and individual citizens.
 In July 2018, the township of Guelph-Eramosa had voted to reject Xinyi’s application to build a glass factory in its region.

 For more information contact: